developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

           <JSLibraries value="0"/>
       </InjectEBLibraries>

 Note: EB team recommends to enable the EB namespace in your DOM.
-Some of the sap package functionality such as SAP keyboard may not function properly if this config tag is disabled.
+Some of the SAP package functionality such as SAP keyboard may not function properly if this config tag is disabled.

 Note: On regular package EB namespace will not be enabled by default.
 On regular package, default config.xml will have a value as below